The last piece in the contractor pension puzzle

 Who was going to decide whether your pension was fair or not?
 The local tax inspector was asked to make the decision, and to do it without a lot of guidance from the head office.

-''We called this period the 'pension planning blight' while it lasted, says Harris, principal at the Richmond, Surrey-based firm ContractorFinancials, because nobody could realistically be expected to invest for their future without the absolute certainty that they would receive tax relief on their contribution.
-To further complicate matters, prior approval of pension investments by the local tax office was not possible and it was only after funds had been sent across to the pension fund that the taxman would pronounce as to whether relief was actually allowable.
+''We called this period the 'pension planning blight' while it lasted", says the IFA expert, "because nobody could realistically be expected to invest for their future without the absolute certainty that they would receive tax relief on their contribution.
+To further complicate matters, prior approval of pension investments by the local tax office was not possible and it was only after funds had been sent across to the pension fund that the taxman would pronounce as to whether relief was actually allowable."

 New Guidance